Multipart Upload Overview

 It is possible for some other request received between the time you initiated a multipart upload and completed it to take precedence.
 For example, if another operation deletes a key after you initiate a multipart upload with that key, but before you complete it, the complete multipart upload response might indicate a successful object creation without you ever seeing the object.

 Once you initiate a multipart upload, Amazon S3 retains all the parts until you either complete or abort the upload.
 Throughout its lifetime, you are billed for all storage, bandwidth, and requests for this multipart upload and its associated parts.
 If you abort the multipart upload, Amazon S3 deletes upload artifacts and any parts you have uploaded, and you are no longer billed for them.
-For more information on pricing, go to the Amazon S3 Pricing page.
+For more information about pricing, see Amazon S3 Pricing.